 London Russian Ballet School is the only school in the UK to offer Russian ballet training exclusively with Russian-trained teachers.
 The charity Kids Love Lambeth performs Russian classical ballet for children throughout Lambeth.
 Opportunity is made available to all regardless of background or means.
 If you want to learn more about the school from a student's perspective, please read our blog: www.londonrussianballetschool.wordpress.com.

-Auditions will take place last week in February 2016 and last week in March 2016.
-Foreign students may apply at these times or arrange a private audition.
-For full details please download an Application Form and contact the school.
+LRBS will continue to receive applications for auditions.
+For full details please download an Audition Application Form and contact the school.
 Full financial assistance is available.

-All our graduating students have received places in intermational companies.
+All our graduating students have received places in international companies.

 Outstanding GCE and GCSE Results